paulpod/neuromanticsdotnet/source/about/index.md

 Designed a HTML trading platform from scratch, and other freelance things in London, commuting from Wales.

-Now doing design of digital services for the NHS.
+Now doing design of digital services for the NHS, including [111 online](https://111.nhs.uk).

 I used to live in London and feel a tiny bit responsible for ridiculous Shoreditch.
 Escaped the city to a small rural village in North Oxfordshire to keep bees.
 Then went mad and moved to a smallholding in furthest, darkest South Wales with sheep, chickens and lots of trees.
 Still here.